 The pros make quick work of your patio furniture job.
 When you are ready, we can get the ball rolling to refinish metal patio furniture.

 So what about the finish?

 Sun, rain, snow are all hard on metal!
-To ensure you won’t have to repeat this coat job again next year, we recommend powder coating.
+To ensure you won’t have to repeat this coat job again next year, we recommend a professional powder coating service.

 We offer in-house powder coating for metal patio furniture.
 Bring it in to us to ensure you protect your outdoor furniture investment.